ONE DAY SURELY

 portraits of Lermontov

-I’m writing a poem at the typewriter, I’m intrigued by the newspapers, the sounds of birds come to my ears
+I’m writing a poem at the typewriter, I’m intrigued by the newspapers, the

 I’m a modest poet, my beloved, everything gets me